How do I resolve the "Internal Failure" error when I try to create or update a stack in AWS CloudFormation?

 4. To identify the root cause of the failure, review the error message for the event that's returned.

-Note: Some API operation failures require you to update your original AWS CloudFormation template, and then perform a test deployment to confirm the error is resolved.
+Note: Some API operation failures require you to update your original AWS CloudFormation template, and then perform a test deployment to confirm that the error is resolved.

 Check the values in the Outputs section of your AWS CloudFormation template